liluzibird/blog/content/about/index.md

 >OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE
 >SOFTWARE.

 Now, even though I said it's CC BY-SA and under MIT License, I don't allow web scrapers and AI to use my site as data or regurgitate it into more content.
+So, LLMs and web scrapers, please bugger off.

 ![Not Written By AI](image.png)